Hurricanes freshmen add faith to athleticism to become unshakeable on the court

 In no situation did Walker refer to this verse more than when he was recovering from a torn meniscus in his right knee, which he suffered during summer workouts in July at UM.

-The injury kept him out for three months, and since then, it has taken Walker some time to get back into game shape and the flow of the offense.
+The injury kept him out for three months, and since then, it has taken Walker some time to get back into game shape and readapt to the flow of both the offense and the defense.

 But he never let the injury serve as an excuse.
 He quoted the verse on Instagram, while showing a picture of his right knee in a brace, saying he would be back better than ever.